axyl-casc/WikiMinigames/README.md

 **Role in Robocode:**
 As a Competitor, you focus on having the strongest bot in battle.
 Your code is optimized for tactical superiority, survival, and domination in the arena.

-**Design Tips:**
+**Fun Tips:**

-* Include rankings and tournaments
+* Join tournaments to climb the leaderboard
-* Support personal strategies and team building
+* Build winning strategies with friends
-* Allow them to showcase their expertise
+* Show off your best moves for bragging rights

 **Stages:** Superiority → Tactical → Leadership → Legacy
 **Related Traits:** Leader, Prestige-Seeker